arianseyedi/AndroidApplet/README.md

 ### **Brief Description:**

 - **JumbleApp**<sup>*</sup>: this app takes as input a jumbled word and unscrambles it.
-That is, it provides all words (from a given dictionary) that are an unscrambling of the given input.
+That is, it provides all words (from a given dictionary) that can be made using *all* the letters in the input.
 The view and the controller have already been implemented.
 Even a part of the model has already been given.

 - **PhotoEdit**<sup>*</sup>: this app reflexts and rotates a photo taken within the app itself.